How to Get Rid of Ants in RV | A Complete Guide

 Can Ants in an RV Pose a Health Risk?

-Most people think of ants as harmless animals.
-But surprisingly, ants can cause a risk to your health in more than one way.
-First, ants can transmit diseases like salmonella and E. coli.
+Yes, ants can transmit diseases like salmonella and E. coli.
 They do this by crawling across areas full of bacteria and then onto our food.
 This is why it’s important not to eat food that has come into contact with ants.

-Infection is another concern.
+Lastly, infection is another concern.
 If you get bitten or stung by an ant, clean the area and don’t scratch it.
 Even mild scratching can be enough to create little tears in the skin and expose them to the bacteria on your fingers or the environment.

 Related: Do Ants Carry Diseases (Germs)?